mristin/rasaeco/README.rst

 we developed within the `BIMprove Project <https://www.bimprove-h2020.eu/>`_ to help us analyze the software requirements after the finished elicitation phase.

-Since the tool is still work-in-progress, we do not document yet how to write the scenarios.
-Please consult `sample_scenarios <sample_scenarios>`_ for examples.

 Installation
 ------------
 Please download and unzip the latest release from